Andonome/lk/writing/vim/subs.md

 ---
-title: "find and replace with confirmation"
+title: find and replace with confirmation
-tags: [ "vim", "search", "replace", "find", "TUI" ]
+tags:
+- vim
+- search
+- replace
+- find
+- TUI
-requires: [ "vim" ]
+requires:
+- vim
 ---

 Search for the next and or previous occurrence of the word under your cursor with `*` and `#`.